agRahul-boogie/Low-Level-Practice-Rahul/src/main/java/org/learn/design_patterns/decorator/Decorator-Read-me.md

 👉 In backend terms, you can wrap a service with decorators like **logging**, **caching**, or **authentication** — without altering the base service.

+## 🔹 Refactoring Guru Definition
+Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+“Wrapper” is the alternative nickname for the Decorator pattern that clearly expresses the main idea of the pattern.
+A wrapper is an object that can be linked with some target object.
+The wrapper contains the same set of methods as the target and delegates to it all requests it receives.
+However, the wrapper may alter the result by doing something either before or after it passes the request to the target.

+### Applicability
+**Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.**

+* The Decorator lets you structure your business logic into layers, create a decorator for each layer and compose objects with various combinations of this logic at runtime.
+The client code can treat all these objects in the same way, since they all follow a common interface.

+**Use the pattern when it’s awkward or not possible to extend an object’s behavior using inheritance.**

+* Many programming languages have the final keyword that can be used to prevent further extension of a class.
+For a final class, the only way to reuse the existing behavior would be to wrap the class with your own wrapper, using the Decorator pattern

 ## 🔹 Problem Statement (Backend Context)
 You’re building a **notification service** for a system.